It’s hard to imagine now – even when running across an old picture – but Pigeon Forge wasn’t always the neon mecca it is now.

 In comparison to breakfast, lunch is almost Spartan.

-An array of sandwiches and soups – including mountain favorite soup beans – are available.
+Lunch menu items feature an array of sandwiches and hearty soups – including mountain favorites like soup beans and potato soup.

 Five Oaks Farm Kitchen dinner

-In truth, it’s hard to go wrong with the chicken and dumplings made with stewed chicken and dumplings made from scratch.
-It comes with one “farm-fresh” side.
+In truth, it’s hard to go wrong with the chicken and dumplings made with stewed chicken and dumplings made from scratch – it’s top-notch.
+And it comes with one “farm-fresh” side.
 Given the option, I almost always choose the fried okra.
+But I also recommend baked or mashed potatoes.

 The menu offers tea, coffee, milk, soda pop and lemonade to drink.